N0Ball/meichuhackathon-backend/README.md

 MONGO_PORT=27017 # Mongo Port
 MONGO_DB=user-management # Mongo DB
 CLIENT=localhost # For CORS Policy
-ENV=DEV # .env should be PROD and .env.test should be TEST
+ENV=DEV # .env should be PROD/DEV and .env.test should be TEST
 ```

+*NOTE a default DB will be initialized in DEV environment

 ## test the build